Teradata/developer-resources/docs/resources/create-oauth-app.md

 An OAuth app allows a user to grant access to their account on one website or service to their account on another, without sharing their password.

-Create an [OAuth](https://oauth.net/2/) app so that AI Unlimited can authorize your GitHub or GitLab account to store user and project information.
+Create an [OAuth](https://oauth.net/2/) app so that AI Unlimited can use your GitHub or GitLab account to authorize users and store project information.

 1. Sign in to your GitHub or GitLab account.